mynkpl1998/hugo-blog/content/blog/tokenization.md

 The context length of LLMs is the maximum number of tokens a model can process at once, meaning it is the number of tokens to which the model can attend.
 Context length plays a crucial role in LLMs and affects their ability to retain and attend to information from very old sequences.
 This directly impacts the quality of tasks such as summarization, long-term planning, and coherence in conversations.

-Therefore, it is **essential to have a tokenizer that can efficiently compress and tokenize the input text in the smallest number of tokens possible**.
+Therefore, it is **essential to have a tokenizer that can efficiently compress and tokenize the input text in the smallest number of tokens possible** to take advantage of the available context length.

 The context length of some popular LLMs are as follows: